The 25 best managers in men's world football - ranked

 Currently in charge of: Germany

-Harshly treated at Bayern Munich, Julian Nagelsmann has since taken his talents to the international scene as he prepares Germany for a home European Championships this summer.
+Harshly treated at Bayern Munich, Julian Nagelsmann has since taken his talents to the international scene.
+Managing Germany at a home European Championships last summer, the young coach would have hoped to go further than the quarter-final, but he still impressed in unifying a previously disjointed German team.

 Zinedine Zidane